Nonnegative-Constrained Joint Collaborative Representation with Union Dictionary for Hyperspectral Anomaly Detection

 where $R(x)$ is the detection result corresponding to $x$, $R_{min}(x)$ and $R_{max}(x)$ are the minimum and the maximum values of all pixels, respectively, and $\tilde{R}(x)$ is the normalized detection result.

-The normalized background-anomaly statistical range of these methods for four data sets is shown in Fig. \ref{annotation 10}.
+The normalized background-anomaly statistical range of these methods for four datasets is shown in Fig. \ref{annotation 10}.
 The anomaly class is represented by the red box and the background class is represented by the blue one.
 The normalized values range between $10\%$ and $90\%$ is enclosed by the box, and the top line to the bottom line of each column represents the range of values between $1\%\sim99\%$.
 It is known that the positions of the background and anomaly boxes reflect the separability of the detector, so we expect to have a larger separability distance and a smaller background range.

-For the LCVF data set, ADLR, PAB-DC, and RGAE failed to separate the enclosed part of two classes, and the background distribution range of KRX is relatively high.
+For the LCVF dataset, ADLR, PAB-DC, and RGAE failed to separate the enclosed part of two classes, and the background distribution range of KRX is relatively high.
 The background and anomaly boxes of RX, CRD, LRASR, NJCR, and KNJCR are separated, while the proposed NJCR model can better exclude anomalies with a smaller distribution range.
-For the Reno data set, RX and CRD have very similar distributions, and the gaps between the two classes are very tight.
-ADLR, PAB-DC, and RGAE fail to separate the main part of the backgrounds and the anomalies.
-The proposed NJCR and KNJCR methods have reasonable separation gaps.
+For the SanDiego dataset, KRX and PAB-DC fail to separate the main part of the backgrounds and the anomalies.
+The gaps between the two boxes of RX, CRD, LRASR, and RGAE are very tight.
+The ADLR cannot correctly separate the anomaly class and the background class.
+Among all these methods, the proposed NJCR and KNJCR methods have relatively large separation gaps.